vscav/react-graphql-boilerplate/README.md

 ## Information

-The example illustrates only a query.
+The example is based on a category/projects relationship.
+It illustrates only a query.
 The example will soon be completed with a mutation.

 ## Useful resources